Dishes Baked with Love

 How To Make Green Bean Bundle Casserole

-2. Spread thin green beans in an even layer in bottom of baking dish
+1. Preheat oven to 350 F. Spray casserole dish with nonstick cooking spray.
+Spread the green beans in an even layer in bottom of baking dish.

 overhead picture of green bean bundle casserole in a white rectangle dish